isomerpages/moe-bukitviewsec/_our-distinctives/Personalised Digital Learning Programme (PDLP).md

 title: Personalised Digital Learning Programme (PDLP)
 permalink: /our-distinctives/pdlp/
 description: ""
+variant: markdown
 ---
 ## Personalised Digital Learning Programme (PDLP)

 <iframe allowfullscreen="" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" frameborder="0" title="YouTube video player" src="https://www.youtube.com/embed/h6jig6fUm-g" height="315" width="560"></iframe>

 Bukit View Secondary has been on the PDLP Journey since 2017.
-One of the first thing new Secondary 1 students would notice when they step into Bukit View Secondary are the Chromebooks held by every student.
+For 2025 onwards, Secondary 1 students will be using Apple iPad as their personal learning device.
+Every iPad will come bundled with Apple pencil and casing with smart keyboard to maximise the affordances of the iPad as a learning tool.

 Bukit View Secondary aim to develop students who are